The Xochitl gonzalez Scholarship

 Join us in Northern California among oak trees and poppies to workshop with fellow writers led by our Editor or one of our Guest Literary Agents.
 Take part in daily conversations about publishing from the perspective of professionals who will give insights into the industry.
 Enjoy free time and space to write.
 Participate in a daily yoga practice and/or write to live piano music.

-Northern California Writers’ Retreat brings writers together to create a community of individuals who love to write, read, and support each other!
+Northern California Writers’ Retreat brings writers together to create a community of individuals who love to write, read, and support each other–if that’s you, please apply!

 Choosing your session

-We offer three sessions for 2025 and the scholarship recipient will choose which one they would like to attend.
-Learn more about the upcoming retreat sessions here and the amazing talent we have joining us in 2025, and see below for a quick overview.
+We offer three sessions for our 2026 Poppy Retreats and the scholarship recipient will choose which one they would like to attend.
+Learn more about the upcoming retreat sessions here and the amazing talent we have joining us in 2026, and see below for a quick overview.

 Session 1: